 In new maps and updates to existing maps (Feb 2021 and onwards), there are additional icons.
 We provide a Walking Connection icon where there is an unprotected external transfer with a walking distance that is 'significant' (depends on the city).
 We also have additional symbols for one-directional service.
 In old maps, we had a triangle embedded in the lines, which was easily confused with a station icon.
 Later on we used arrows outside of the line, but this does not work in cities such as Chicago, and so in the future one of the two one direction only symbols will be used depending on the city.
 In addition to this, there are symbols for stations and transfers served in a single direction only - primarily to avoid having to specify 'e/b only' and similar things on maps and secondarily to support European tram networks where junctions have a single platform before/after on each branch and where transfers can be messy to show.
 These station symbols do not distinguish between stations and stops and will only be used on lines where there is two directional services but services only stop in a single direction.

 In addition to the other symbols, we have a Part Time Service symbol as well, though it has only really been used in New York City.
 This icon is used to show that a station is only served part-time, but given how ambiguous 'part-time' can be, especially with Commuter Rail systems, we have chosen to heavily limit the occasions where this symbol is used.
-Rush-hour service extensions are also provided, but usage is city-dependent.
+In general, rush/peak hour only service, special events service only, etc. use this.
+Rush/peak-hour only service line styles are also provided, but usage is city-dependent.
+As of January 2022, all services that only run during AM or PM rush hours on weekdays use this line style instead of only rush hour extensions of services, and a uniform line width is used instead of a smaller one.
 Finally, we have a modified terminus icon used for short-turn services, but this is only used in cities where multiple distinct services use the same line and short-turn at the same time.
 See Line Merging later on for an explanation on why this is uncommon in our maps.